Bmw White Smoke from Exhaust When Idle

 If oil is leaking into the combustion area, it can result in white smoke from the exhaust.
 This can be caused by worn piston rings, faulty valve seals, or a damaged cylinder head.
 Identifying the source of the oil leakage and repairing it promptly can prevent further engine damage.

-Curious about BMW?
-We've got more info in this linked article.
+Looking for more insights on BMW?
+You may find this post valuable.
 How to Change Clock on Bmw 3 Series

 Malfunctioning Fuel Injectors